Which PCB Panel Tool Do You Need? KwickFit vs CAD Panelizers and Free Calculators

 Three different jobs

-CAD and Gerber panelizers (for example Altium, KiCad with KiKit, and Zuken) take finished board designs and produce the physical panel and the manufacturing data a fabricator needs: rails, fiducials, mouse bites or V-scores, and Gerber or ODB++ output.
+CAD/CAM and Gerber panelizers (for example Altium, KiCad with KiKit, and Zuken) take finished board designs and produce a panel layout and the manufacturing data a fabricator needs: rails, fiducials, mouse bites or V-scores, Gerber files and ODB++ data to produce the panel.

 Compare by the job